 Cleaning using a Pressure washer

 A pressure washer is the fastest way of cleaning a cushion.
-However one needs to very careful how it used to prevent it from damaging the cushion.
+However, one needs to be very careful how it is used to prevent it from damaging the cushion.

-Pressure washer when pointed in a specific location for long can weakening or tear the cushion fabric.
-Also here is a video illustration of that.
+A pressure washer can weaken or tear the cushion fabric when pointed in a specific location for long.
+Also, here is a video illustration of that.

 Clean them by spraying them off well with the garden hose and letting them dry completely at least twice a year.

 Clean them when you bring them out of storage and before you put them into storage.

 Store them in a breathable container that still protects them from dust.

 Some companies that make custom and replacement cushions might make a custom storage bag for you.

 Ask if they will consider it before you place your order and use it as a negotiating point if possible.

 Finally, to dry your cushions as quickly as possible, make sure they are getting airflow on all sides.
 If they are on wicker or open-metal design seat, they will get air on all sides.